Your Guide to Becoming a GP in Australia

 Employment and GP Job Options for Overseas Trained Doctors

-All Overseas Trained Doctors (OTD/IMG/FGAMS) who obtained their initial medical registration in Australia on or after January 1997 are subject to Section 19AB of the Health Insurance Act.
+All overseas trained doctors (OTD/IMG/FGAMS) who obtained their initial medical registration in Australia on or after January 1997 are subject to Section 19AB of the Health Insurance Act.

 International medical graduates who are GPs must work in a distribution priority area for the first ten years (moratorium) of their medical registration in Australia to be eligible for Medicare under Section 19AB.